 I want you to stay on the line, Keith.

-So I I once met the CEO.
+So I once met the CEO.

 I was going to invest in this company.

-I ended up not doing it because I I want to promote it without any financial connection at all.
+I ended up not doing it because I want to promote it without any financial connection at all.

-If you go online, look at uh Hannity.com, we put it up burner gun.
+If you go online, look at Hannity.com.

-So but you wouldn't use it at that long distance, but if you unless you needed to for some reason, maybe somebody was reaching for a weapon, you incapacitate them.
+Now, when you get hit with it, and you're going to hit somebody from 40 feet away, but you wouldn't use it at that long distance, but if you, unless you needed to for some reason, maybe somebody was reaching for a weapon, you incapacitate them.

 It works.